1. Policy Statement

 6.12 Protection of the Environment

 The protection of the environment is one of the most important factors that will determine the quality of life of the present and future generations.
-In this regard, Shannon Group pursues its business in an environmentally friendly manner.
+In this regard, Shannon Heritage pursues its business in an environmentally friendly manner.
 All employees will note that environmental considerations should be taken into account in policy formulation and the potential environmental impact should be assessed at the earliest possible stage in the business planning and decision making process.

 7. Related Policies